MurphyPone/murphypone.github.io/src/content/algorithm-notes.md

 ## Motivation
 - Goal: design efficient polynomial time algs
 - Greedy:
-  - pro: natural approach to algorith design
+  - pro: natural approach to algorithm design
   - con: many greedy approaches; only some may work
   - con: many problems for which no greedy approach is known
 - Divide and conquer